 My top priority as a dayhome provider is the health and safety of the children in my care, as well as of my own family.
 I follow my training and child care licensing rules on proper sanitary procedures for diaper changing, medications, and food preparation at all times, and teach the children about handwashing, proper nutrition, and safety rules.

-If parents are administering new medications, herbals or homeopathics to their children prior to coming to the dayhome, parents must provide written notice of this to enable the provider to watch for any unusual effects.
-A text or notation in the margin of the sign-in sheet can suff
+If parents are administering new medications, including antibiotics, herbals or homeopathics ,to their children prior to coming to the dayhome, parents must provide written notice of this to enable the provider to watch for any unusual effects or reactions.
+A text can suffice.

-I maintain a private dayhome Facebook group for dayhome parents, where I share my program planning, menus, announcements and pictures of the children at play.
-I also do weekly observations of each child.
-These are shared with parents monthly and become part of an annual portfolio of their child, along with learning stories, and many pictures of the child's learning through play experiences.
+I also do observations of each child.
+These are shared with parents and become part of a portfolio of their child, along with learning stories, and many pictures of the child's learning through play experiences.